nicolexcodes/password-generator/README.md

-# password-generator
+# Password Generator

-A simple Python project that generates secure random passwords based on user-selected length.
+A Python project that generates strong random passwords based on a user-selected length.

+## Features
+- Uses letters, numbers, and symbols
+- Custom password length
+- Randomized secure output

 ## Skills Used
 - Python